eformsignen/developers/help/eformsign_webhook_en.rst

         :width: 500
         :alt: New Webhook pop-up 4

-   ③ You can see that the selected templated has been added to the **List of affected templates**\.
+   ③ You can see that the selected template has been added to the **List of affected templates**\.
 You can add multiple templates this way.

     .. image:: resources/Webhook_add_popup2.png
         :width: 500